Angel-Wei/UDSM-LLPS-Syn/README.md

 Please refer to the orignal repository of [UDSMProt](https://github.com/nstrodt/UDSMProt) for detailed information.

 ## Application Documentation
+Users are welcome to use the fine-tuned models in both learning tasks for comparisons in their own research.
 Here, we provide one example to show the application of the fine-tuned UDSM-LLPS models in the first learning task.
 As stated in our paper, in addition to LLPSDB and PhaSepDB data, we also evaluated the performance of UDSM-LLPS on another well-known database – [DrLLPS](http://llps.biocuckoo.cn/).
 DrLLPS is currently the most comprehensive database with the largest collection of LLPS-associated proteins in 164 eukaryotes.
 In DrLLPS, LLPS-associated proteins can be browsed by three LLPS types, including
 <ul>
   <li>scaffolds, proteins that can drive or undergo LLPS;</li>